-- Listen to your local radio stations as emergency • management officials will be broadcasting the most appropriate advice for your community and situation. - Check for injuries and help others if you can, especially people who require special assistance. - Look for and report broken utility lines to appropriate authorities. - Contact your local council if your house or building has been severely damaged. - If your property or contents are damaged take notes and photographs and contact your insurance company.
+- · Continue to listen to your local radio stations for up to date information. - Check for injuries and help others if you can, especially people who require special assistance. - Look for and report broken utility lines to appropriate authorities. - Contact your local council if your house or building - has been severely damaged. - If your property or contents are damaged take notes and photographs and contact your insurance company.
 Inform your landlord if there is damage to the rental property. - Ask your council for advice on how to clean up debris safely.